ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Hindsight is amazing.
 With hindsight every production incident, bug, oversight and misinterpretation of requirements is obvious and preventable.
 Post-mortems or Major Incident Reviews are also great.
 With Post-mortems/MIRs we aim to build an understanding of the domino effect of small yet interconnected failures which lead to an incident.
 If we’re lucky we might even find some root causes and perhaps identify some specific improvements to build confidence that it won’t happen again.

-> Your inability to reconstruct past beliefs will inevitably cause you to underestimate the extent to which you were surprised by past events.
+> _"Your inability to reconstruct past beliefs will inevitably cause you to underestimate the extent to which you were surprised by past events."_

 Hindsight is also deeply flawed.
 Hindsight is actually little more than a convenient narrative based on poorly remembered facts.
 In Thinking, Fast and Slow, Kahneman describes the poor performance of our brains to remember past events accurately.
 Kahneman goes on to explain the impact hindsight bias has on decision making and how we evaluate decisions, we naturally tend to overly emphasises the outcomes of decisions rather than the process.